FimomilI/ReverseRADEX/README.md

 <br />

+> **Note**
-See the following BSc thesis, [fse.studenttheses.ub.rug.nl/ReverseRADEX](http://fse.studenttheses.ub.rug.nl/id/eprint/25088), for further details on and discussing of (the development of) ReverseRADEX.
+> See the following BSc thesis, [fse.studenttheses.ub.rug.nl/ReverseRADEX](http://fse.studenttheses.ub.rug.nl/id/eprint/25088), for further details on and discussing of (the development of) ReverseRADEX.

 <br />